Virginia Beach, Va. - Ernest "Ernie" or "Nestor" Care died peacefully at home in Sandbridge, Va., on April 13, 2013.|

-He was born Oct.
-5, 1921, in Groton, and grew up in Niantic and New London, where he graduated from the former Bulkeley School and entered the Navy in 1940.
+He was born on Oct.
+5, 1921, in Groton and grew up in Niantic and New London, where he graduated from the former Bulkeley School and entered the Navy in 1940.

-He was predeceased by his parents, Leonardo and Rose Angioletta Care and stepmother, Sarah DiMarco Care; siblings, James and Joseph Care, Mary Mello, Lena Brailey, and Josephine Shelton and step-sibilings, Joseph L. DiMarco, all of the New London/Niantic area, and Angie Paparella of New Haven.
-His wife, Edith Dyer DiMarco Care, passed away Feb.
+He was predeceased by his parents, Leonardo and Rose (Angioletta) Care and his stepmother, Sarah (DiMarco) Care; siblings, James and Joseph Care, Mary Mello, Lena Brailey, and Josephine Shelton; and step-sibilings, Joseph L. DiMarco, all of the the New London/Niantic area, and Angie Paparella of New Haven.
+His wife, Edith Dyer DiMarco Care, passed away on Feb.
 9, 2009, on their 50th wedding anniversary.

 In lieu of flowers, memorial contributions may be made to Heartland Hospice, 5029 Corporate Woods Drive, Suite 200, Virginia Beach, VA 23462.